-(2) Award such other relief as the court deems appropriate, including monetary damages to persons aggrieved; and (3) To vindicate the public interest, assess a civil penalty against the respondent(s) in an amount that does not exceed: (i) \$50,000 for a first violation. (ii) \$100,000 for a second or subsequent violation. (c) housin timely application, any person aggrieved by the alleged discriminatory ng practice or damaged by the alleged breach of the conciliation agreement ntervene in a civil action brought under this section.
-Adopted of 2024.
-Mayor Cyril Jefferson ATTEST:
+- (ii) \$100,000 for a second or subsequent violation. - (c) Upon timely application, any person aggrieved by the alleged discriminatory housing practice or damaged by the alleged breach of the conciliation agreement may intervene in a civil action brought under this section.

+Adopted 01 2024.

+Mayor Cyril Jefferson

+ATTEST:

+ATTEST.

 Sandra Keeney, City Clerk